-PURPOSE AND APPLICABILITY
+PURPOSE AND APPLICABILITY:

-The purpose of these procedures, standards, and guidelines is to establish a policy for the use of computers, including laptops and related equipment, internet, and email by City of Franklin employees on City-provided computers, accounts, and through City of Franklin's internet and email servers, whether accessed directly or remotely.
+The purpose of these procedures, standards, and guidelines is to establish a policy for the use of computers, including laptops, and related equipment, including but not limited to handheld devices and cell phones, internet and email by City of Franklin employees on City-provided computers, accounts, and through City of Franklin's internet and email servers, whether accessed directly or remotely.

-Computers and related items furnished by the City are City property and intended for use by employees for City business.
+Computers and related items furnished by the City are City property ,and intended for use by employees for City business.
 These items include, but are not limited to, hardware, software (including email and internet software), computer files and documents.